 - Macclesfield - Macclesfield Tutorial College

 Their fees are on their web site.
-Allows private candidates to sit GCSE practical and science exams.
+Allows private candidates to sit GCSE practical and science exams, and language Speaking Assessments.

 - Manchester - Flixton Girls School